jeremyButtler/freezeTB/programs/ftbRaylibSrc/using_rayWidg.md

   have all states set at once.

 The state array is an unsigned short, so a total of 16 flags are possible.
-Currenly only 8 flags are used.
+Currenly only 9 flags are used.

 - def_press_rayWidg: is the pressed state
+  - button is pressed
 - def_checked_rayWidg: is the checked state
+  - check box or radio button (not used) is checked
 - def_active_rayWidg: is the active state
+  - entery box or similar active widget is being used
 - def_focus_rayWidg: is the focus state
+  - current widget in focus/working with
 - def_inactive_rayWidg: is the inactive state
+  - widget is does not take user input, ingore in focus states
 - def_hiden_rayWidg: is the hiden state
+  - widget is hidden and should be ignored
 - def_child_rayWidg: is the child state
+  - is a child widget in a complex widget
+- def_hog_rayWidg: is the hog state
+  - widget is a high priority widget, nothing else can be interacted with

 # change fonts and raylib emmbeding fonts